Fastening Methods

 Rigidity calculations are performed under the following parameters:

-- Application of radial and axial loads as well as fitting moments
+- Applied radial and axial loads as well as fitting moments

 - Light preload

-- Normal adjacent construction and screw connections (according to myonic catalog information)
+- Normal adjacent construction and screw connections (according to the information in the myonic catalog)

 In all product groups, the same FEM calculation procedure with precisely defined parameters is used.
-The rigidity values stated in the product tables can be directly compared (e.g., AXRY vs. AXCR vs. AXCR).
+The rigidity values stated in the product tables are directly comparable (e.g., AXRY vs. AXDR vs. AXCR).

 Adjacent Construction Influence

-Undersized, imprecise adjacent construction significantly reduces the rigidity at the bearing position; on the other hand, rigidity can be increased through supported continuous adjacent construction.
+An undersized, imprecise adjacent construction substantially reduces the rigidity at the bearing position; on the other hand, rigidity can be increased through supported, continuous adjacent construction.

 For detailed information, please refer to the "Machine Tool Bearing General Technology" section.